embedded-iota/iota-iot-network-protocol/README.md

 # Specification for a network of nodes with IOTA as payment solution

-**Status of the project:** This repo contains rough specifications for a network of IOTA light wallet nodes.
+**Status of the project:**
+This repo contains rough specifications for a network of IOTA light wallet nodes.
+These specifications are work in progress.
+So they can change heavily over time.

 # Preconditions